 The launch line-up of Z690 chipset motherboards for Alder Lake appeared on the EEC database.
 From the first published models, support for DDR5 memory will be limited to only a few motherboards, while the rest will support DDR4.

-Intel's Z690 chipset will be the high-end chipset for twelfth-generation Core processors codenamed Alder Lake and will support both DDR4 and DDR5 DRAM, meaning it's up to the motherboard manufacturer to choose which memory to decide to support on the motherboard, this will result in mixed motherboard offerings from partners such as Asus, MSI and Gigabyte and ASRock.
+Intel's Z690 chipset will be the high-end chipset for twelfth-generation Core processors, code named Alder Lake.
+It will support both DDR4 and DDR5 DRAM, meaning it's up to the motherboard manufacturer to choose which memory to decide to support on the motherboard.
+This will result in mixed motherboard offerings from partners such as Asus, MSI and Gigabyte and ASRock.
 In addition to mixed memory support, the Z690 chipset will have Gear 2 or Gear 4 modes for DDR5.
 This allows the memory controller to run at half or a quarter of the speed, respectively, depending on the data rate, to increase overall throughput.

 Alder Lake CPUs will have 16 PCIe Gen5 lines, while the chipset will provide up to 12 PCIe Gen4 lines and up to 16 PCIe Gen3 lines.
-This configuration will allow you to use high-end SSDs, while also keeping GPUs on the latest PCIe bus standards.
+This configuration allows you to use high-end SSDs, while also keeping GPUs on the latest PCIe bus standards.

 The first ASUS Z690 models appeared online